Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 13-February-2025, as part of the PRP372S Work Readiness module, I successfully completed an online course titled "Skills and Interests."
-This course was designed to help me delve into my personal values, interests, and transferable skills.
+On 14-March-2025, as part of the PRP372S Work Readiness module, I successfully completed the *Interview Skills* online course.
+This module was designed to equip students with practical techniques for performing confidently in professional job interviews.

 **Task:**
-The objective was to comprehend how my values and interests shape my career choices and to identify the skills I can leverage across various roles in the ICT field.
+I needed to understand how to prepare for interviews, respond to common and behavioral questions, and express my strengths clearly.

 **Action:**
-I engaged thoroughly with the learning modules and quiz activities included in the course.
-These modules addressed topics such as "What Are Values?", "Skills and Transferable Skills," and "How Interests and Values Influence Career Decisions."
-I completed all sections and took the opportunity to reflect on my strengths and preferences in response to the provided questions.
+I completed the interactive learning activities and quizzes, which covered topics such as the STAR and CAR methods, research before interviews, and strategies for answering common questions like “Tell me about yourself.”
+I practiced these techniques and refined my speaking confidence.

 **Result:**
-By completing the course, I gained a deeper understanding of the skills and how they align with potential careers in application development, including roles such as software developer, mobile app designer, and full-stack engineer.
+I scored **100%** and gained confidence in presenting myself during interviews.
+I also learned how to remain professional, calm, and well-prepared for any interview scenario.

 ---